kubereboot/website/content/en/docs/community.md

       - [evrardjp]: ACTION: go through issue list again and mark issues as low-hanging-fruit
       - ACTION: Daniel to reach out more broadly for the next meeting.

 ### 2020-04-22 16:00 UTC

 [Link to Recording](https://youtu.be/pa6BDr2HzfM)

-Attending:
+Attendees:
-  - evrardjp
+  - Daniel Holbach
-  - dholbach
+  - Jean-Philippe Evrard

 Agenda/Notes:
   - Introductions: who are you, what would you like to see in kured?